 Other costs.
-In addition, CDPHE requires the following lab and testing related costs:
+In addition, the CDPHE requires the following lab and testing related costs:

-- \$200,000 in one-time costs for specialized lab equipment and instrumentation used to analyze synthetically derived cannabinoids; - \$100,000 in ongoing costs for lab supplies, including necessary supplies and equipment service costs; and - \$171,491 in FY 2023-24, decreasing to \$150,000 in future years, to certify third-party hemp testing labs.
+- \$200,000 in one-time costs for specialized lab equipment and instrumentation used to analyze synthetically derived cannabinoids; - \$232,000 in ongoing costs for inspector equipment, software licenses, and lab supplies, including necessary supplies and equipment service costs; - \$171,491 in FY 2023-24, decreasing to \$150,000 in future years, to certify third-party hemp testing labs; and - \$20,000 in one-time costs to update the CDPHE tracking systems to incorporate the new product categories created under the bill.